onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Life and intelligence are the wildcards in the universal deck." - [Terence McKenna](https://www.organism.earth/library/document/vertigo-at-historys-edge)

 > "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)

+> "The human mind is a story processor, not a logic processor." - [Jonathan Haidt](https://www.goodreads.com/quotes/1023735-the-human-mind-is-a-story-processor-not-a-logic)

 > "The number one priority for people today should be creating a winning, good attractor for our civilization." - [In Search of the 5th Attractor, by Jim Rutt](https://medium.com/@memetic007/fifth-attractor-6d1a54fcda2e#:~:text=the%20number%20one%20priority%20for%20people%20today%20should%20be%20creating%20a%20winning%2C%20good%20attractor%20for%20our%20civilization.)